 By registering a design, you are afforded full protection for up to 25 years.
 This is presents an advantage when compared with just 10 years of protection for an unregistered design in the UK and 3 years in the European Union.

-Obtaining the advice of a registered Design Attorney in the UK or EU will ensure your design's specifications are thoroughly and correctly expressed in the registration.
+Obtaining the advice of a design attorney in the UK or EU will ensure your design's specifications are thoroughly and correctly expressed in the registration.

 Our specialist IP attorneys are registered patent and trade mark attorneys as well as registered design attorneys.
 This means they can ensure your registered designs are fully integrated into your IP strategy to provide the best protection for your ideas.

 For more on our design registration services, please follow the link: Design Registration & Protection

 If you think your business could benefit from a registered design, please get in touch with our attorneys for more information.
 We have extensive experience working with SMEs, start-ups and individual inventors who have the most to gain from these assessments.

 Our attorneys have industry expertise across all technology areas and commercial fields.

 We look forward to hearing from you: Contact us